aratidsa/Age-Calculator-App-Frontend-Mentor-Challenge/README.md

 **Challenge**
 1. View an age in years, months, and days after submitting a valid date.
 2. Receive validation errors if:
-  - Any field is empty when the form is submitted
+  - Any field is empty when submitted
   - The day number is not between 1-31
   - The month number is not between 1-12
   - The year is in the future